jane/react-whirligig/README.md

 a `float` representing the relative progress of the element being animated.
 See https://gist.github.com/gre/1650294 for examples.

+### infinte:_bool_
+_default: false_
+A boolean flag that determines whether the track should wrap to the beginning/end when sliding beyond the slide index bounds.

 ### gutter:_string_
 _default: 1em_
 A css [length](https://developer.mozilla.org/en-US/docs/Web/CSS/length) string that represents the space between each Slide in the Track.